Briviesca: Railway

 A total of 9 trains a day make Briviesca very well connected by rail although, due to the cuts, it has lost several connections and frequencies.
 You can get more information about train arrivals and departures in Briviesca on the Adif-stations website.

 Plane

 Briviesca is located 30 km from the Burgos Airport, nevertheless, it currently does not have commercial flights.

 Symbols

 Anthem

 The writing of its letter was entrusted to Fray Justo Pérez de Urbel and the composition of the melody to Rafael Calleja Gómez.

 Its premiere took place on August 16, 1929.
-The act was described by all the presents as the most emotional and transcendental of the time.
+The act was described by all the present as the most emotional and transcendental of the time.

 Since then, it has become a sign of identity and symbol of the city of Briviesca.
 Every August 16, the day of San Roque, its interpretation takes place at half past two in the Plaza Mayor.
 The anthem constitutes the summit event of all the patronal celebrations and, in the last years, the tenor Miguel de Alonso has been the attendant to interpret it in front of six thousand natives and visitors.